Categories:Camping Cooking Articles Cooking Lessons - Cooking 101 Summer

-Tips on Packing your Cooler - How To Pack A Cooler
+Tips on Packing a Cooler – Learn How to Pack a Cooler

 If you are going on a long trip, it’s best to bring one cooler for beverages/drinks and a separate cooler for food.
 The reason is because beverage coolers are opened frequently, allowing cold air to escape.
 Coolers with food will stay colder longer because it will be opened less frequently.
 Depending on the length of your trip/day out, a separate cooler with extra ice will help you to replenish ice in food and beverage coolers.